josieparis/gatk-snp-calling/README.md

 Marks duplicates in the bam files

 ## 5_merge_sample_bams.sh
-Merges bams from multiple lanes of sequencing
+Merges bams from data generated from one sample which is in multiple fastq files
 ##### NB This merging only needs to happen if you have multiple fastq files for one sample, i.e. one individual sample which has been run across multiple lanes, e.g. sample_1A.fastq sample_1B.fastq.
 If you have one set of reads per sample you can skip this script (and the next one too)

 ## 6_dedup.sh